Seismonov/iou-calculator/README.md

 3. Drag cursor from top-left to bottom-right to make a rectangle that marks the ground truth.
 Press 'c' when done.
 4. Drag cursor from top-left to bottom-right to make a rectangle that marks the prediction result.
 Press 'c' when done.
 5. The IOU result should be printed on cmd/powershell.

-Note : make the rectangle from top-left to bottom-right.